 Diffuse axonal injury

-Diffuse axonal injury is characterised by multiple focal lesions with a characteristic distribution: typically located at the grey-white matter junction, in the corpus callosum and in more severe cases in the brainstem (see: grading of diffuse axonal injury).
+Diffuse axonal injury is characterized by multiple focal lesions with a characteristic distribution: typically located at the grey-white matter junction, in the corpus callosum and in more severe cases in the brainstem (see: grading of diffuse axonal injury).

-MRI is the modality of choice for assessing suspected diffuse axonal injury even in patients with entirely normal CT of the brain 5-6.
+MRI is the modality of choice for assessing suspected diffuse axonal injury even in patients with entirely normal CT of the brain 5,6.
 MRI, especially SWI or GRE sequences, exquisitely sensitive to paramagnetic blood products may demonstrate small regions of susceptibility artefact at the grey-white matter junction, in the corpus callosum or the brain stem.
-Some lesions may be entirely non-haemorrhagic (even using high field strength SWI sequences).
+Some lesions may be entirely non-hemorrhagic (even using high field strength SWI sequences).
 These will, however, be visible as regions of high FLAIR signal.

-It should be noted, that even with high field strength modern scanners, the absence of findings does not categorically exclude the presence of axonal injury.
+Importantly, it should be noted, that even with high field strength modern scanners, the absence of findings does not categorically exclude the presence of axonal injury.